MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-container-services-security-cli.md

 ## Next steps

-In this how-to article, you learned how to install and enable Advanced Network Security for your AKS cluster.
+In this how-to article, you learned how to install and enable security features with Advanced Container Networking Services for your AKS cluster.

 * For more information about Advanced Container Networking Services for Azure Kubernetes Service (AKS), see [What is Advanced Container Networking Services for Azure Kubernetes Service (AKS)?](advanced-container-networking-services-overview.md).